 Content is one of the most fundamental elements of your item pages for determining search rank, but it isn't everything.
 Walmart is committed to Every Day Low Prices—so much so that an item's price actually factors into how the retailer ranks search results.

 Note: Speaking of pricing, it's also important to keep an eye on the Buy Box.
 Walmart sometimes allows third-party resellers to share an item page with suppliers if the item being sold is the same.
 If a reseller's price is low enough, they can take control of the Buy Box, so shoppers are buying from them when they click Add to Cart instead of you.
-SKU Ninja Elite's Daily Dashboard can help you identify when you've lost the buy box to third-party resellers.

-This may seem like an easy way to get your item pages in front of more shoppers.
+This may seem like the easy way to get your item pages in front of more shoppers.
 However, Walmart still requires a certain level of quality content from the item pages placed on the first page of search results.
 That's right—to become eligible for paid search on Walmart, you'll need to work on your organic search rank using the methods detailed above.

 SKU Ninja's Content Management Solutions